 Pregnancy in one horn of uterus with two horns (cornu)

 The above ultrasound images show a bicornuate uterus with a gestation sac in the right cornu (1).
 The empty left cornu (2) shows typical decidual changes of pregnancy.
-The 3rd image (bottom) is a sagittal section through each cornu.
+The 3rd image (right) is a sagittal section through each cornu.

 Images courtesy of Dr. Ravi Kadasne, UAE.